asip/easel-legacy/README.md

 * Deployment instructions
   - Run `bundle install --path vendor/bundle` to install the required Rubygems
   - Run `yarn install` to install the required NPM packages
-  - Run `create database easel_development;` to create a development database
+  - Run `bundle exec rails db:create` to create a development database
-  - Run `bundle exec rails db:migrate` to create database schema and sample records
+  - Run `bundle exec rails db:migrate` to create database schema
+  - Run `bundle exec rails db:seed` to sample records
   - Run `bin/rails assets:precompile` to bundle the included javascript modules
   - Run `bin/dev` to spin up the Rails dev server
   - Hit [localhost:3000](http://localhost:3000/) and you should be ready to go!